 Many scopes on the market today get more and more blurry when the zoom is initiated.
 This is not the case with CreativeXP.
 HD spotting technology makes for clear imagery wherever you go.
 Without any chromatic aberrations, you will not have issues with this scope at all.

-When you are focusing this spotting scope, you will appreciate the 2 focus knobs that help create smooth transitions with the picture you are seeing.
-The eye relief is something you never want to live without because it is 12-17 mm, which is huge for your face.
+When you are focusing on this spotting scope, you will appreciate the 2 focus knobs that help create smooth transitions with the picture you are seeing.
+Eye relief is something you never want to live without because it is 12-17 mm, which is huge for your face.
 Some of the things you will be able to see with this spotting scope are Jupiter’s moons, Jupiter’s stripes, nature like momma and cub bears, or a Gull Billed Tern for example.

 - Field of View (feet): 60-114